glennhenry/cs-notes/docs/computer-networking/30-http-https/http-https.md

 ### HTTP Version

-HTTP has undergone several version over time, the oldest one is the HTTP/1.0 and the newest is the HTTP/3.
+HTTP has undergone several versions over time, the oldest one is the HTTP/1.0 and the newest is the HTTP/3.
 Along the version, new response code, feature, performance improvement were introduced.

 #### HTTP/1.0

 HTTP/1.0 was made in 1996, it is based on TCP and each request required a separate connection, resulting in higher overhead.
 HTTP/1.0 had a basic set of headers, including Content-Type, Content-Length, Host, User-Agent, and Referer.
-The supported method are GET, POST, HEAD, and PUT were among the supported methods.
+The supported methods are GET, POST, HEAD, and PUT were among the supported methods.

 #### HTTP/1.1